 The Sustainable Economies Law Center's Grassroots Finance Program develops legal resources and policies that allow local community financing and ownership of enterprises and assets, with a focus on securities laws and local investing.
-This program is growing to include research and analysis on regulation and industry practices in the realm of retirement savings accounts.

 Why Grassroots Finance?